On the foundations and applications of Lorentz-Finsler Geometry: Acknowledgments

 \section{Acknowledgments}

-The author acknowledges warmly D. Azagra for his advise on smoothening in the proof of Th. \ref{t_splitting2}, F. F. Villase\~nor (U. Castilla la Mancha) for his comments on the manuscript, especially sections \ref{ss_nonlinearconncetions} to \ref{ss_Finslerconnections} and \ref{s6} and M.A.
-Javaloyes (U. Murcia) for his reading of the manuscript and suggestions.
-Research partially supported by PID2024-156031NB-I00 (MCIN/ AEI /10.13039/501100011033), as well as the framework IMAG/ Mar\'{\i}a de Maeztu, CEX2020-001105-MCIN/ AEI/ 10.13039/501100011033.
+The author acknowledges warmly D. Azagra (UCM, Madrid) for his advice on smoothening in the proof of Th. \ref{t_splitting2}, F. Fern\'andez Villase\~nor (U.~Castilla la Mancha) for his comments on the manuscript, especially sections \ref{ss_nonlinearconncetions} to \ref{ss_Finslerconnections} and~\ref{s6}, J.~Hedicke (U. Nijmegen) and S. Nemirovski (U.~Wuppertal) for their comments on section \ref{s3_2}, M.A.~Javaloyes (U. Murcia) and C. Pfeiffer (U. Bremen) for their reading of the manuscript, suggestions and references, and the referees, who found many misprints.
+The author is partially supported by the grant PID2024-156031NB-I00 funded by MICIU / AEI / 10.13039/501100011033 / ERDF / EU, as well as the framework IMAG/ Mar\'{\i}a de Maeztu, CEX2020-001105-MCIN/ AEI/ 10.13039/501100011033.